Paulinho da Costa

-Paulo Roberto da Costa, popularly known as Paulinho da Costa (/pt/, born May 31, 1948), is a Brazilian percussionist.
+Paulo Roberto da Costa (born May 31, 1948), is a Brazilian percussionist.
 Beginning his career as a samba musician in Brazil, he moved to the United States in the early 1970s and worked with Brazilian bandleader Sérgio Mendes.

 He went on to perform with many American pop, rock and jazz musicians and participated in thousands of albums.
 DownBeat magazine call him "one of the most talented percussionists of our time."
 He played on such albums as Earth, Wind & Fire's I Am, Madonna's True Blue, hit singles and movie soundtracks, including Dirty Dancing and Purple Rain among others.
-He has also performed on Grammy-award winning albums and singles including USA for Africa's "We Are the World" (Album of the Year and Song of the Year), Dionne Warwick & Friends' "That's What Friends Are For" (Song of the Year), Michael Jackson’s Thriller (Album of the Year), Celine Dion's Let's Talk About Love (Album of the Year), the Saturday Night Fever soundtrack (Album of the Year), Anita Baker's Giving You the Best That I Got (Best R&B Vocal Performance, Female, Best R&B Song, Album of the Year, Song of the Year) Gloria Gaynor’s "I Will Survive" (Best Disco Recording), Rufus and Chaka Khan’s "Ain't Nobody" (Best R&B Performance By A Duo Or Group With Vocal), Red Hot Chili Peppers' Stadium Arcadium (Best Rock Album), among others.
+He has also performed on Grammy-award winning albums and singles including USA for Africa's "We Are the World" (Album of the Year and Song of the Year), Dionne Warwick & Friends' "That's What Friends Are For" (Song of the Year), Michael Jackson's Thriller (Album of the Year), Celine Dion's Let's Talk About Love (Album of the Year), the Saturday Night Fever soundtrack (Album of the Year), Anita Baker's Giving You the Best That I Got (Best R&B Vocal Performance, Female, Best R&B Song, Album of the Year, Song of the Year) Gloria Gaynor's "I Will Survive" (Best Disco Recording), Rufus and Chaka Khan's "Ain't Nobody" (Best R&B Performance By A Duo Or Group With Vocal), Red Hot Chili Peppers' Stadium Arcadium (Best Rock Album), among others.
 He has also performed with Diana Krall.

-Da Costa plays over 200 instruments professionally, and has worked in a variety of music genres including Brazilian, blues, Christian, country, disco, gospel, hip hop, jazz, Latin, pop, rhythm and blues, rock, soul, and world music.
-He was signed to Norman Granz's Pablo Records for three of his solo albums, Agora, Happy People and Sunrise, as well as Breakdown. da Costa received the National Academy of Recording Arts and Sciences' Most Valuable Player Award for three consecutive years.
+Da Costa plays more than 200 instruments professionally, and has worked in a variety of music genres including Brazilian, blues, Christian, country, disco, gospel, hip-hop, jazz, Latin, pop, rhythm and blues, rock, soul, and world music.
+He was signed to Norman Granz's Pablo Records for three of his solo albums, Agora, Happy People and Sunrise, as well as Breakdown.
+Da Costa received the National Academy of Recording Arts and Sciences' Most Valuable Player Award for three consecutive years.
 He also received the Musicians Emeritus Award.

-Da Costa will receive a star on the Hollywood Walk of Fame in 2026, and is the first Brazilian-born entertainer to receive a star.
+Da Costa received a star on the Hollywood Walk of Fame on May 13, 2026, and is the first Brazilian-born person to receive a star.